mihirchronicles/mihirchronicles.github.io/content/essays/no-risk-no-snack.md

 There are paths that are less traveled and there are paths that have never been traveled before.
 Risk tolerance varies when you are building a rocket ship versus a pen.
 I'll never be able to matchup against Elon Musk.
 I am a prisoner to my comfort and lifestyle.

-In the end, my friend was right—I am low on risk tolerance because I would be resistant to paths that have never been ever traveled.
+After all my friend was right—I am low on risk tolerance because I would be resistant to extreme paths, and I am too calculated in my risk taking approach.
+You cannot convince me to live on Mars.
 But at least I know the varying degree of risks that exist both in investing and entrepreneurship.

-Those who don’t take a risk don’t have a snack.
+In the end, those who don’t take risk don’t get a snack.